Typefacers/bug/README.md

 - 🔊 **Web Audio Effects**: Ambient drones and juicier bug-squash splats (even when shooting bugs on the canvas), plus a talking fortune cookie
 - 🧩 **Captcha Protection**: Basic math challenge to keep bots at bay
 - ✍️ **Sign Up Form**: Create your own bug-bashing persona
+- 🔄 **Dependency Update**: All packages bumped to their latest versions
 - 📄 **Job Description Page**: Read about the prestigious Bug Basher role

 ### 🎪 The Technology Circus

 This project showcases the fine art of using 30 dependencies to accomplish what could be done with 3.
 We've got:

-- **React 18**: For building a user interface that could've been static HTML
+- **React 19**: For building a user interface that could've been static HTML
 - **TypeScript**: Because JavaScript wasn't confusing enough
 - **Tailwind CSS**: Why write 10 lines of CSS when you can write 100 class names?
 - **Radix UI**: Premium headless components for basic HTML elements